 Hydrology

-Despite its extent, they do not form a major watershed and a number of rivers cross the range, especially in the eastern part of the range.
+Despite its extent, they do not form a major watershed and several rivers cross the range, especially in the eastern part of the range.
 As a result, the main ridge of the Himalayas is not clearly defined and the mountain passes are not as significant for crossing the range as they are for other mountain ranges.
 The rivers of the Himalayas flow into two major river systems:

 Glaciers in the Himalayas